How do we understand Model-Based Business Engineering? The document formulates some basic positions for further discussion.

 |Focus on single views||Focus on combination of different content, compiled from single views|

 |Must contain all information for the requested outputs||Different formats needed: HTML, PDF, MS Word, ...|

 |Should be evaluated and analyzed easily||Should be easy to find relevant information|

 Table 1: Model vs. Model Output

 The model output addresses in form and content our stakeholders first.
 Often the requested form doesn’t allow easy maintenance.
 The different stakeholders request very different presentations and different content for the same model subject and the same level of abstraction.
 TOGAF defines the concept of View and Viewpoint.
 The different outputs need to be generated from the same model.
 The outputs don’t define how we structure our models and the model repository.

 The structure of Models and the Model Repository has to support maintenance, long term use, evaluation, and other requirements.
 The structure has to support model governance.
 Other issues as access rights and collaboration have to be taken into account.

 The model output determines which content we need in our model repository.
 The question for stakeholders and their views is the start for the modeling effort.

 2.5.1 What should be in a Model?
 Primary and Secondary Model Content

-Depending on the goals of our effort more information is maybe needed.
-These information is for understanding and governing our models essential too.
+Depending on the goals of our effort, more information is maybe needed.
+This information is for understanding and governing our models essential too.
 Often this information is needed for the output for some stakeholders too.